Oracle REST Data Services (25.2.3) Docker Image Documentation.

 ```

-> **NOTE:** Running The ORDS container on podman machine or docker machine with low allocated memory can makes ORDS crashing with java out of memory errors, you can adjust the `JDK_JAVA_OPTIONS` to avoid this issue.
+> **NOTE:** Running the ORDS container on a Podman or Docker machine with JVM low memory allocation may result in the container crashing with a Java out of memory exception.
+You can adjust the `JDK_JAVA_OPTIONS` to avoid this issue (as seen above in the example compose.yaml file).

 ### Starting the ORDS container on secure port 8443